-The age of Cognac in the cask is identified by stars and words printed on the labels.
+The age of Cognac is identified by the stars and words printed on the labels.
 However, each manufacturer may interpret them differently.
 The age of the youngest cognac used in the blend is mentioned on the label.

 1. Three Stars

-By French Law, the youngest cognac is aged at least one and half years in the cask.
+By French law, the youngest cognac is aged at least one and a half years in the cask.
 In reality, they are usually of an average age of five years.
-The term vs on the label indicates a firm’s standard blends and is similar to three-star.
+The term on the label indicates a firm’s standard blends and is similar to three-star.

 Cognac with this term printed on the label indicates that it is a minimum of 4 or 1/2 years old.
-In practice, the age of Cognac used in the blend is much older.
+In practice, the age of the cognac used in the blend is much older.

 3. Luxury Cognac

-Most manufacturers produce top-quality Cognacs.
-It is the blend of very old Cognac with an average of 20 years and above but as per law, they must be a minimum of 6 years old.
+Most manufacturers produce top-quality cognacs.
+It is a blend of very old Cognac with an average age of 20 years and above, but as per law, they must be a minimum of 6 years old.

-Some luxuary cognac brand names are, VVSOP, Grand Réserve, Vielle Réserve, Napoléon, XO, Cordon Bleu, Cordon Argent, Paradis and Antique.
+Some luxury cognac brand names are VVSOP, Grand Réserve, Vielle Réserve, Napoléon, XO, Cordon Bleu, Cordon Argent, Paradis, and Antique.